nichtich/Plack-Middleware-RDF-Flow/README.md

 RDF::Light consists of the following (sets of) classes, that can each be used independently.
 Some of them may get renamed or merged to existing Perl modules:

 * RDF::Light         - a PSGI Middleware for Linked Data
+* RDF::Light::Source - a method to combine sources of RDF data
 * RDF::Light::Graph  - a wrapper to RDF::Trine to access RDF data

 This list is not complete or stable.
 If you have suggestions or comments, you are welcome to [submit an issue](https://github.com/nichtich/RDF-Light/issues)!